 Anyone considering this route should make sure they understand all of the rules associated with PSLF.
-Though it is not technically required we also suggest that all borrowers pursuing PSLF submit employer certification forms on a yearly basis.
+Though it is not technically required, we also suggest that all borrowers pursuing PSLF submit employer certification forms yearly.
 Submitting the employer certification form is the best way to track progress as it will trigger a review to make sure the borrower has an eligible employer and is on an eligible repayment plan.
-It will also update the borrowers progress towards the required 120 monthly payments.
+It will also update the borrower’s progress towards the required 120 monthly payments.

 The problem with Public Service Loan Forgiveness is that many borrowers are afraid they won’t qualify.
-The early numbers indicate a very low approval rate, but we expect things to gradually improve.
+The early numbers indicate a very low approval rate, but we expect things to improve gradually.
 Others don’t want to bet on PSLF because they fear the program won’t exist by the time they would be eligible to qualify.
-Here again, it is a valid concern, but odds are in favor of its continued existence.
+Here again, it is a valid concern, but the odds are in favor of its continued existence.

 Federal Loan Elimination Without PSLF

 The tricky part about federal loans is that the interest rates are not terrible, but they are not great either.
-For many borrowers, there is definitely the temptation to go find lower interest rates via a refinance lender.
-This strategy can work, but it is also very risky.
+For many borrowers, there is the temptation to go find lower interest rates via a refinance lender.
+This strategy can work, but it is also hazardous.

-The income driven repayment (IDR) plans that come with federal student loans are an excellent borrower protection.
-If the borrower looses their job or has a salary cut, IDR plans protect them from delinquencies and default.
-For this reason, it make sense to pay a little extra in interest to have the repayment protection.
+The income-driven repayment (IDR) plans that come with federal student loans are an excellent borrower protection.
+If the borrower loses their job or has a salary cut, IDR plans protect them from delinquencies and default.
+For this reason, it makes sense to pay a little extra in interest to have the repayment protection.